jsx-eslint/eslint-plugin-react/docs/rules/require-render-return.md

 # Enforce ES5 or ES6 class for returning value in render function (require-render-return)

-When writing the `render` method in a component it could be easy to forgot to return the JSX content.
-This rule will warn you if the `return` statement is missing.
+When writing the `render` method in a component it is easy to forget to return the JSX content.
+This rule will warn if the `return` statement is missing.

 ## Rule Details